Most interesting landmarks of Qatar

 - Museum of Islamic Art in Doha – Doha.
 Museum building with unique architecture, built on water in 2008 after the design of I.M.Pei.
 Building contains huge collection of Islamic art.

-Described wonders of Qatar
+Described landmarks of Qatar

 This comparatively small, flat country for most part is covered with desert and one would expect that here is not much to see.